you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 **[⬆ back to top](#quick-links)**

 ### _.replace

-returns a new string with some or all matches of a `pattern` replaced by a `replacement`
+Returns a new string with some or all matches of a `pattern` replaced by a `replacement`.

   ```js
   // Lodash